April 12, 2014 Palm Sunday

 Paul wants us to contrast the actions of Jesus and Adam.
 Adam chose to eat the fruit of the forbidden tree as he grasp at equality with God.
 Rather Jesus took on Adams’ human condition, and with it bore our slavery to sin and corruption.

-Where would you look to find hope that new life is possible?
+What would you look to find hope that new life is possible?
 Today’s scripture describe what we encounter when we encounter hope.
 Can anyone describe for me what they would expect to find in an empty container?
 Have any of us encountered a situation in life we would describe as we came up empty?
-When something that is empty is something that contains nothing becomes a room to be filled with Hope.
-Conversely, many of us have met people who are full of something! ( modern selfie?? )
+Something that is empty is something that contains nothing.
+Many of us have met people who are full of something!

 Marks Gospel marks a final turning point for Jesus.
 He knew it was time to move on.
 Time to face the most serious phase of his life.
 Time to empty himself completely.
 Time to humble himself and fulfill the will of his father.
 Time to suffer through his passion and his death on a cross in obedience to his Father.

 During this final Passover feast he would hand over his mission to his disciples.
-Along with Gifts his disciples and followers where initially unprepared to receive.
+He Gifted his disciples and followers even when they where initially unprepared to receive.
 The creation of a new covenant, the sacrament of Eucharist and a handing over of the reins of the new Church.
 A church that was to born from the water and blood that flowed from his side to the ground from the cross.

 All of of this took place so that we would encounter and empty tomb.
 The place where hope lives.
 The end of the Gospel of Mark and the place where the possibilities of new life explode before us.
-Empty the place where an end is the beginning becoming something new.
-Empty the fact, that Mark’s ending of the Gospel leaves the reader with a startling realization!
-We each have the opportunity to conclude the gospel by living out its values.
+Empty the place where the end is the beginning becoming something new.
+Empty the fact, that Mark’s ending of the Gospel leaves the reader with a startling realization that we each have the opportunity to conclude the gospel by living out its values.

 What is the next spiritual challenge, the spirit is calling each of us to individually and collectively face up to in obedience to the will of the Father?